frederic-perez/AmE-dictionary/data/idioms.md

 __cut the spin__
 __cut ties with (someone)__ :four::hammer: _I was cutting ties without even knowing._
 __cutting edge__ _Cutting edge fashion._
-__damn the torpedoes__ To press on with a task or current course of action regardless of apparent risks or dangers.
+__damn the torpedoes__ :two: To press on with a task or current course of action regardless of apparent risks or dangers. _I don’t care that it might bankrupt the company!
+Damn the torpedoes and get it done already!_
 __dance the night away__ :four: To dance the entire evening. _We danced the night away._
-__dark days__ Times of extreme misfortune or difficult.
+__dark days__ :two: Times of extreme misfortune or difficulty. _The company struggled on through some dark days several years ago, but it has since established itself as a dominant force in the market._
 __dark horse__ :four: (It probably shouldn’t be a surprise that the first _dark horses_ were, well, horses.
 They didn’t have dark coats, however.
 The horses were simply ones that bettors and fans didn’t know much about before the horse unexpectedly won a race.) __1__ One who achieves unexpected support and success as a political candidate, typically during a party’s convention. __2__ A little-known, unexpectedly successful entrant, as in a horserace.
 __dark joke__
 __darkest hour__
-__date with destiny__ A future event, circumstance, or situation that will or could prove to be of momentous significance or importance.
+__date with destiny__ :two: A future event, circumstance, or situation that will or could prove to be of momentous significance or importance. _Having tried unsuccessfully to appeal his verdict for four years, he now has a date with destiny in front of the US Supreme Court._
 __day and age__
 __day in and day out__ :six: Without respite. _He plays chess day in and day out._ _Syn_ all the time
 __day in day out__ :two: For an indefinite number of successive days. _Syn_ time after time
 __day lark__ A person who is more energetic and active during the day than at night.
 The opposite of a “night owl.” _My husband is a real day lark—he has boundless energy as long as the sun is up, but after it sets, he crashes._
-__day or night__ At any point in time; 24 hours a day.
+__day or night__ :two: At any point in time; 24 hours a day. _You know you can always talk to me about your problems.
+Call me day or night, it doesn’t matter._
 __day tripper__ _You are funny, sitting there like a day tripper._
 __day/moment/time in the sun__ A period of being popular or getting a lot of attention. _Bates was to have his day in the sun with the sale of several stories to the new_ Astounding.
 __days gone by__ _Read about the colorful characters of days gone by._
 __days on end__
 __days to come__
-__dead asleep__ In a deep, immovable sleep.
+__dead asleep__ :two: In a deep, immovable sleep. _I was dead asleep after my 12-hour shift; I didn’t even hear the neighbor’s car alarm going off!_
 __dead duck__ _n_ A person or thing that is doomed or in big trouble. _Never waste powder on a dead duck._
 __dead horse__ _n_ Something that has ceased to be useful or relevant.
 __dead in the water__ :two: [:scroll: _Dead in the water_ was originally used of a ship and in this context means ‘unable to move’.]
 Without any chance for success.
 A person or plan that is dead in the water has failed and has little hope of succeeding in the future: _Now the scandal is out, his leadership campaign is dead in the water._
-__dead last__ In last place, especially by a wide margin, as for a race or other competition.
+__dead last__ :two: In last place, especially by a wide margin, as for a race or other competition. _I didn’t train at all for that marathon, so I guess it’s no wonder I finished dead last._
 __dead man walking__ :two::hammer: _Jack was a dead man walking._
 __dead naming__ The act of referring to a transgender person by the name and/or pronouns they used before transitioning to the gender they currently identify as.
 Dead naming is just a way to show contempt for transgender people.
 __dead on (one’s) feet__